jdmonin/JSettlers2/README.txt

 add the "startrobots" property to your jsettlers java command line, BEFORE the port number:

-  java -jar JSettlersServer.jar -Djsettlers.startrobots=6 8880 15 dbUser dbPass
+  java -jar JSettlersServer.jar -Djsettlers.startrobots=6 8880 15 socuser socpass

 This will start 6 robots on the server.